SCH94/cheatsheets/vim/mod5-TransformAndSubstitutText/ch-1.md

 *   replace mode press SHIFT-r
 *   what ever we will type, will replace the existing text
 *   replace only one character, press r
      *   you will only be able to replace one character, after replace it will automaticaly moves to normal mode

 Change command:

 *   press cw, then type your content
 *   change and save it to a named register
      *   press "acw
      *   this will store the deleted word into "a register
      *   press :reg a <enter>
 *   replace all the text on the line starting at the word car, so to do this just position the cursor at car
      *   press c$ or SHIFT-c
 *   press cc, to change the entire line
 *   make a character from lower case to uppercase
      *   go to the words and press ~
-*   mmake a word from lower case to upper case
+*   make a word from lower case to upper case
      *   press g~w
 *   make whole line uppercase
      *   press g~$ or g~~
 *   forcefully changing to upper case
      *   press gUw
 *   force whole line to be uppercase
      *   press gUU
 *   force a word to lower case
      *   press guw
 *   force whole line to lower case
      *   press guu or gu$

 Join command: